laderast/cvdRiskData/data-raw/README.md

 There are six versions of the datasets in the folder.

+`dataDictionary.pdf` has information for all of the covariates - we use this in an exercise to understand the datasets.

 `full` means the full patient cohort (~500K patients).

 + `fullPatientData.csv` - the entire patient cohort